gallenc/opennms-examples-tutorials-1/workup/opennms-node-red/README.md

 Once the plugin is built, you can place it in the docker compose specified deploy directory by running the simple maven build within this project

+A mqtt-interface-config.xml file is injected into trhe OpenNMS etc directory.
+This defines connecting to the broker and registering for events

-Having downloaded and placed the plugin, you can start the whole project using `docker compose up -d' to shutdown use `docker compose down' or `docker compose down -v' to remove any data.
+Having downloaded and placed the plugin, you can start the whole project using `docker compose up -d' to shutdown use `docker compose down` or `docker compose down -v` to remove any data.

 ##  Ports